Benelli M4: Design

 The M4 was the first gas-operated shotgun produced by Benelli.
 Its function is designed around an entirely new design called the "auto-regulating gas-operated" (ARGO) system.
 The short-stroke design uses two self-cleaning stainless steel pistons located just ahead of the chamber to function opposite a rotating bolt, thereby eliminating the need for the complex mechanisms found on other gas-actuated automatics.
 The ARGO incorporates only four parts: two symmetrical fore-end shrouds containing two small steel pistons that push directly against the bolt.

 Additionally, the weapon is self-regulating for use with shotshells of varying lengths and power levels.
 It can fire 2.75 in and 3 in shells of differing propellant loads without any operator adjustments and in any combination.
 Low-power rounds, such as less-lethal baton rounds, must be cycled manually.

 The sights are military-style ghost ring and are adjustable in the field using only the rim of a shell.
 The MIL-STD-1913 Picatinny rail on top of the receiver allows use of both conventional optical sights and night-vision devices, while retaining use of the original iron sights.

 The modular basis of the shotgun means many of its features can be reconfigured as needed.
 It allows a user to quickly exchange the various assembly groups (barrel, buttstock, forend, etc.) without the use of additional tools.

 Durability

 Preliminary testing of the M4 suggests a high level of reliability.
 It can reliably function for at least 25,000 rounds without replacement of any major parts.
 The steel components of the weapon feature a matte black phosphated corrosion resistant finish while the aluminium parts are matte hard-anodized.
 These finishes reduce the weapon's visibility during night operations.

-The weapon requires little maintenance and operates in all climates and weather conditions.